tsmalls33/tsmalls33/README.md

 <h1>👋 Hi, I’m Thomas Smallwood.</h1>

-I have been a professional basketball player in Europe since August 2019.
-I am currently learning software and web development in my free time on a daily basis.
-My goal is to start developing my portfolio and start working remotely in this field while I am still playing basketball.
-I’d be glad to collaborate on any kind of project that would further my education as a software/web developer.
+I’m a professional basketball player in Europe since 2019, now deeply committed to building a career in software and web development.
+Over the past few years, I’ve been learning and coding daily—working through real-world projects and collaborating with mentors.

+My focus is on backend and full-stack development, currently using technologies like Python, JavaScript, TypeScript, NestJS, and FastAPI.
+I’m especially interested in clean architecture, data modeling, and building tools that solve real problems.

+I’m always open to collaborating on projects that push me to learn and grow as a developer.
+Feel free to reach out if you’re working on something interesting.

 <h2>📜 My degrees:</h2>

   - BA in Communication studies (University of Alabama at Birmingham)
   - Master in Public Administration (University of Tennessee at Chattanooga)
+  - CS50 HarvardX Course certification

 <h2>📫 How to reach me:</h2>